Federal Pell Grant

 A new law reduces the duration of Federal Pell Grant eligibility to 12 semesters (or its equivalent).
 This applies to all Federal Pell Grant eligible students.

-The maximum amount of Pell Grant funding a student can receive each year is equal to 100%.
+The maximum amount of Pell Grant funding a student can receive each year is equal to 150% for year round enrollment.
 The 12-semester or six-year equivalent is 600%.

 Federal Supplemental Educational Opportunity Grant (FSEOG)